EricLBuehler/mistral.rs/README.md

 ## Usage
 ### Installation and Build
 To install mistral.rs, one should ensure they have Rust installed by following [this](https://rustup.rs/) link.
-Additionally, the Hugging Face token should be provided in `~/.cache/huggingface/token` when using the server to enable automatic download of gated models.
+Additionally, the Hugging Face token should be provided in `~/.cache/huggingface/token` by running `huggingface-cli login` to enable automatic download of gated models.

 1) Install required packages
     - `openssl` (ex., `sudo apt install libssl-dev`)